 The answer to this question falls under the notorious category of ‘IT DEPENDS’.
 It depends on multiple factors.
 We know it is irritating when you see an answer to a question saying ‘It Depends’ but here it really does.
 There is no one size fits all in this segment.
 Which fund will suit you the best depends on your goal, investment horizon, risk capacity, time to spare for regular review, etc. But we can make a basic blueprint for each category.

-Warren Buffet once said that Index Funds are ‘the most sensible equity investment for most people’.
+Warren Buffet once said that Index Funds are ‘the most sensible equity investment for most people.
 This is very true but “in the context of the US economy”.

-The US economy is one of the developed economies in the world.
+The US economy is one of the most developed economies in the world.
 And the US Stock Market is also very efficient, meaning the US Stock Market rewards a good company and penalizes a bad one, very fast.
-There is a very little chance for you to catch a good company in its budding stage.
+There is very little chance for you to catch a good company in its budding stage.

 But here in India, we are a developing economy and the Indian Stock Market is not so efficient compared to the US Stock Market.
 So there is ample chance for you to catch a good company when it is in a growing stage.
 We have already proved this concept by doubling our money.

 It is very hard to beat the Index of the stock market of a developed economy as Fund Managers find it’s tough to select a good stock when it is cheap.
 Whereas in India, it is easy for the Fund Managers to find quality stocks at a cheap valuation.
-And there are multiple Instances in India where Actively Managed Mutual Funds has beaten the Index by a considerable margin for a long time.
+And there are multiple Instances in India where Actively Managed Mutual Funds have beaten the Index by a considerable margin for a long time.

 Index Fund vs Mutual Fund in the context of Investment Allocation according to Market Capitalization

 When you invest in an Index Fund in India, you are either investing in the Top 50 Companies of the Indian Stock Market through a Nifty 50 Index Fund or the Top 30 Companies through a Sensex Index Fund.